jinghuazhao/INF/README.md

 ## Use of approximately independent LD blocks

-The implementation involve several steps:
+The implementation involves several steps:

 1. Set up 1703 autosomal regions as defined in [EURLD.bed](tryggve/EURLD.bed).
 2. Extract variants outside the [regions in high LD](tryggve/high-LD-regions-hg19.txt) to [1672 regions](tryggve/EURLD-no-high-LD-regions-hg19.bed) by [EURLD.sh](tryggve/EURLD.sh).